 Five to Six Years to Be a Six Figure Income Earner ($100k per Year)

 Most top earners I’ve studied take five or more years to make a substantial six figure income in the industry.
 That normally means five years with the same company.

 Once again, this is for a part-time effort.
 As I see it, that’s a great deal.

 When you first join your business, five years sounds like a long time.
 But the truth is, the time will go by anyway, whether you build your business or not.
 You can have your job income the entire time, with this extra money coming in on the side!

 Seven to Ten Years to Be a World Class Earner (Mid Six Figures)

 There is lots of money to be made in our industry.
 Plenty of people earn high six and even seven figure incomes with their MLM Company.
-Some people earn that much each month!
+Some people in our industry earn that much money each month!